 I was worried that the plugs would slip off the buds without recycling the interior of a Cloud or Comply tip, but the hole is so small and the fit so tight they don’t.
 Keep in mind that the memory foam is expanding in all directions- so the compressed foam is trying to compress back into that tiny hole and compressing around the stem for the tip.
 I’ve been using a set for a week now and not had a problem with them slipping.

 After you punch the hole through the height you need to let them expand, this works better if they are warm, so hold them in your hand.
 After they have expanded to their full height you are going to lay them down and flatten them along the height.
 Measure a silicone tip, add a millimeter or 2 and then cut the plug with a sharp pair of scissors.
+EDIT: The step of adding a couple of mm to the length of the tip is really important.
+Without that length they are too loose to stay put.

 Now be patient and let them expand again, then flatten them like you are punching the hole again.
 While the plug is flattened pancake style, stretch and pull the donut shaped plug over the stem where the tips usually sit.
 Pull the plug down past the end of the stem, the stem should poke out a bit.
 Let the tip expand, when it is fully expanded, wiggle it around until it’s sitting where you want it.
 It should not expand too far past the tip of the plug.